Ring-Jiacheng-Chen/chen-gz.github.io/source/_posts/Linear-Control-System/Basic-Information.md

 \left. \begin{array}{l}{\mathbf{x}\left(t_{0}\right)} \\ {\mathbf{u}(t), t \geq t_{0}}\end{array} \right\} \rightarrow \mathbf{y}(t), \quad t \geq t_{0}
 $$

-It means that the output is partly excited by the initial state at t 0 and partly by the input applied at and after t 0 .
-In using (2.1), there is no more need to know the input applied before t 0 all the way back to −∞.
-Thus (2.1) is easier to track and will be called a state-input–output pair.
-A system is said to be lumped if its number of state variables is ﬁnite or its state is a
+It means that the output is partly excited by the initial state at $t_0$ and partly by the input applied at and after $t_0$ .
+In using $definition(2.1)$, there is no more need to know the input applied before $t_0$  all the way back to $\infin$.
+Thus  $definition(2.1)$ is easier to track and will be called a state-input–output pair.

 *lumped*

 A system is said to be lumped if its number of state variables is ﬁnite or its state is a ﬁnite vector.
-The network in Fig. 2.2 is clearly a lumped system; its state consists of three numbers.

 *distributed*

 A system is called a distributed system if its state has inﬁnitely many state variables.
 The transmission line is the most well known distributed system.

 *linear system*
-*additivity, homogeneity and superpositition*
+additivity, homogeneity and superposition
-Systems
-A system is called a linear system if for every t_0 and any two state-input–output pairs
+A system is called a linear system if for every $t_0$ and any two state-input–output pairs
 $$
 \left.
 \begin{array}{l}{\mathbf{x}\left(t_{0}\right)} \\ {\mathbf{u}(t), t \geq t_{0}}\end{array}\right\} \rightarrow \mathbf{y}(t), \quad t \geq t_{0}